adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #118 Finished Week-3.
 Only have Week-4 and Week-5 left to submit for HW grade.

 #119 Need to wrap up Week-4 and Week-5 HW.
 Those are the last of the two for this class.
 Ends on 2/14.

+#120 Going to finisht the Week-4 and Week-5 HW this weekend.